Hecter94/EndlessSky-PluginArchive/Working/Space Shuttle Start/README.md

 Start in the Sol system with an old Earth relic for your ship.

-The space shuttle has no weapons, but lots of cargo space.
+The space shuttle has lots of cargo space and a drone bay, but few weapons.

 It has an Afterburner.